Île aux Moines

 Ferry to Île aux Moines: schedules and fares

-To reach Île aux Moines, 4 ferry routes are available departing from Port-Blanc (Baden), Vannes, Locmariaquer.
-The boat crossing takes between 5 and 30 minutes depending on the departure port and company.
+To reach Île aux Moines, 6 ferry routes are available departing from Port-Blanc (Baden), Vannes, Locmariaquer (Le Guilvin), Kerners (Arzon).
+The boat crossing takes between 5 and 105 minutes depending on the departure port and company.

 Ferry companies to Île aux Moines